dot-base/authentication-gateway/README.md

 1. After some startup the server will be available at http://localhost:3000.
 1. Go and mix up some code 👩‍💻.
 The server will reload automatically once you save.
 Remember to keep an eye on the console.

+### Running in a devcontainer

+1. if(editor === 'vscode') install the Remote - Containers VSCode Extension (ms-vscode-remote.remote-containers)
+1. Add the docker.localhost domain to your /etc/hosts (needed for traefik routing)
+    ```sh
+    sudo echo "127.0.0.1 docker.localhost" >> /etc/hosts
+    ```
+1. Start the devcontainer
+    ```sh
+    press: CTRL + SHIFT + P > paste: remote-containers.reopenInContainer > hit: Enter
+    ```
+1. Start the development server
+    ```
+    npm start
+    ```
+1. After some startup the server will be available at http://docker.localhost.
+1. Go and mix up some code 👩‍💻.
+The server will reload automatically once you save.
+Remember to keep an eye on the console.